Blog

 6. Encourage recycling

-As mentioned above you want to have clearly signposted bins for recycling throughout your coworking space.
-These should include bins not only for paper but for plastic, glass, and food waste.
+As mentioned above you want to have clearly labeled recycling and compost bins throughout your coworking space.
+These should include bins not only for paper but for plastic, glass, and of course, food waste.

 Ensuring your coworking space is eco-friendly is not only beneficial for the environment.
-You can also save on energy bills, improve your brand reputation, and increase productivity.
+It can also help you save on energy bills, improve your brand reputation, and increase productivity.

-By following a few simple steps – such as going paperless, encouraging recycling, and rethinking your use of space – you can easily create a sustainable and natural coworking space that works for everyone.
+By following a few simple steps – such as going paperless, encouraging recycling, and rethinking your use of space – you can easily create a sustainable and natural coworking space that works for everyone while playing a vital role in fighting climate change.

 With numerous benefits for the environment, your team, and your customers, there really is no reason not to make your coworking space eco-friendly.
 Following this guide will help you to keep on top of your environmental impact!